WilliamRagstad/WilliamRagstad.github.io/content/posts/agentic-missing-piece/index.md

 Worse, the default behavior in many ecosystems is to import another package.
 This is manageable when humans choose dependencies carefully.
-With agents, it becomes a supply-chain hazard generator, introducing risks such as abandonware, typosquatting, malware packages, vulnerable transitive dependencies, and subtle behavioral differences across libraries.
+With agents, it becomes a **supply-chain hazard generator**, introducing risks such as abandonware, typosquatting, malware packages, vulnerable transitive dependencies, and subtle behavioral differences across libraries.
 Agentic coding amplifies productivity and creativity, but also **expands the attack surface**.[^PackageHallucinations][^AISupplyChainDumpsterFire][^AInvestSupplyChainSabotage]

 ## Typing for Convergence

 There's a **misconception** that types are about developer preference.
 In agentic workflows, strong static typing becomes something else entirely.
-It serves as a dense reward signal for iterative synthesis, a persistent executable specification in the codebase, a refactoring safety net under extreme churn, a boundary enforcer for architecture and effects, and a way to push correctness earlier than tests can.[^DirectPathDependableSoftware][^EmergentMindAgenticRefactoring][^SimpleModelingExecutableSpecification]
+It serves as a dense reward signal for iterative synthesis, a **persistent executable specification** in the codebase, a refactoring safety net under extreme churn, a boundary enforcer for architecture and effects, and a way to push correctness earlier than tests can.[^DirectPathDependableSoftware][^EmergentMindAgenticRefactoring][^SimpleModelingExecutableSpecification]

 Many teams gravitate toward stronger types as AI writes more code.
 Without them, you're **"navigating fog" with runtime errors as your compass**.